nifyacorp/NIFYA-Master/testing-tools/test-results-summary.md

 1. **Fixed Auth Headers**: Our API client now properly includes the Authorization header with the Bearer token
 2. **Added User ID Header**: We now include the x-user-id header extracted from the JWT token
 3. **Improved Success Detection**: Tests now recognize success responses via the status field in JSON
+4. **Post-Fix Verification**: We've added a specialized post-fix test script that runs more detailed tests

 These improvements revealed the underlying issue with most tests: